 Supercluster Co-investment - $2.0M

-The challenges faced by front-line teams trying to detect and treat COVID-19 include the time it takes to receive a formal report from a radiologist, along with the accurate identification of abnormalities in the lung.
-Often the treatment teams rely on their own interpretation of an X-ray to manage a patient while waiting for a radiologist’s report, if they have access to one.
+The challenges faced by frontline teams trying to detect and treat COVID-19 include the time it takes to receive a formal report from a radiologist, along with the accurate identification of abnormalities in the lung.
+Often the treatment teams rely on their own interpretation of an x-ray to manage a patient while waiting for a radiologist’s report, if they have access to one.
 These interpretations drive clinical decisions, including the decision to admit or discharge a patient.
-A late or incorrect diagnosis could see an infectious patient sent home, risking further spreading the disease or a rapid deterioration in their condition.
+A late or incorrect diagnosis could result in an infectious patient being sent home and a rapid deterioration of their health.

 XrAI integrates seamlessly into existing clinical information systems.
 There are no interruptions to workflow and little to no training required upon installation.
-XrAI’s analysis empowers the front-line health care provider’s decision making and diagnostic accuracy by rapidly delivering its AI-driven findings and the level of confidence in the provided results directly to the clinician’s standard X-ray viewer.
+XrAI’s rapidly delivers AI-driven findings directly to clinicians’ standard x-ray viewer.

-The technology already has proven success.
-It has been tested on publicly available data of COVID-19 pneumonia and it correctly identified 100% of the cases presenting abnormalities in the lungs.
-Furthermore, in a randomized control trial, the solution improved the accuracy of identifying a myriad of other lung abnormalities across a variety of physician groups.
+The technology already has proven successful.
+It has been tested on publicly available data of COVID-19 pneumonia and it correctly identified 100 per cent of the cases presenting abnormalities in the lungs.
+Furthermore, in a randomized control trial, the solution improved the accuracy of identifying other lung abnormalities across a variety of physician groups.

-Chest X-rays are already performed in 35% of visits to the ER – and COVID-19 is driving usage higher.
-By speeding up the analysis of the X-rays, XrAI will help reduce radiology bottlenecks and will be especially valuable for rural and remote ERs and doctors.
+Chest x-rays are already performed in 35 per cent of visits to the ER – and COVID-19 is driving higher usage.
+By speeding up the analysis of the x-rays, XrAI will help reduce radiology bottlenecks and will be especially valuable for rural and remote ERs and doctors.